Medical expert of the article

 12% |

-Recommendations for solving these problems include:
+Recommendations to address these issues include:

 Pittsburgh Brain Stem Score (PBSS) (Kelsey SF et al 1991)